hamishivi/hamishivi.github.io/README.md

-## My blog maybe??
+## My blog

-I guess this will be my personal page and/or blog at some point.
-We'll see.
+Just my personal blog, nothing to see or read here.